If you’re a millennial considering buying your first home, this is for you.

 Even if you have student loan debt or less-than-perfect-credit, you may still qualify for a mortgage.
 You may even be eligible for a first-time homebuyer grant.
 If you don’t have much saved for a down payment, you may be able to take advantage of down payment assistance programs that require little to no down payment.
 The Chenoa Fund program is a great example.
 Your loan officer will be able to help you find the program that best meets your particular needs.

 So while it’s true that not everyone who applies for a mortgage will qualify, don’t count yourself out.
-If you’re genuinely interested in buying a home, find a loan officer near you and begin a no-obligation prequalification application.
-You just might be pleasantly surprised to find that homeownership is within your reach.

 At the end of the day, you’re the only one who truly knows if you’re ready to take the leap into the home buying process.
 Just don’t let fear of rejection keep you from missing out on something great.
 And, even if you end up with a rate closer to 4.5% than 3.5%, you can take comfort in the fact that it’s not your parents’ interest rate.